-We are currently recruiting dedicated and resilient people to work within our Specialised Intensive Needs Project as Senior Residential Care Workers.
-Senior Residential Care Workers play an integral part in creating and maintaining a safe and caring environment for children in care and your responsibilities will include:
+We are currently recruiting dedicated and resilient people to work within our residential group homes as Residential Care Workers.
+Residential Care Workers play an integral part in creating and maintaining a safe and caring environment for children in care and your responsibilities will include:

-- Assisting with the provision of individual residential care to children by providing a high standard of care and supervision. - Creating and maintaining a safe and caring environment for children. - Working with children who display challenging behavior. - Undertaking and organising housekeeping and maintenance tasks to ensure a positive and safe physical environment.
+- Assisting with the provision of group and individual residential care to children and young people by providing a high standard of care and supervision. - Creating and maintaining a safe and caring environment for children and young people. - Working with children and young people who at times may display challenging behavior. - Undertaking and organising housekeeping and maintenance tasks to ensure a positive and safe physical environment.

-Now that you know a little more about the Department and the role, please complete the self-assessment questionnaire to help you to decide if this job is right for you.
+Now that you know a little more about the Department and the role of a Residential Care Worker, please complete the self-assessment questionnaire to help you to decide if this job is right for you.

-Self-assessment
+Self-Assessment